 Broadleaf management strategies that should be considered include increasing seeding rates, using weed control (tillage or herbicide) prior to seeding and varying seeding dates.
-There are also a number of herbicides available for weed control.
+There are also a number of herbicides available for weed control in oats.

 Herbicides containing 2,4-D should be avoided on oats as it has been shown to cause considerable yield reduction.
 Products containing dicamba should be used according to the stage restrictions on the label.
 Application of dicamba products under stress conditions should be avoided.

-Grassy weed management strategies are much more difficult.
-Growers should be considered include increasing seeding rates, using weed control (tillage or herbicide) prior to seeding and varying seeding dates.
+Grassy weed management strategies are much more difficult in an oat crop.
+Growers should be considering increasing seeding rates, using weed control (tillage or herbicide) prior to seeding and varying seeding dates.
 There are a limited number of herbicides registered to control grassy weeds.
 Lorox/linuron are registered for controlling barnyard grass and suppression of green foxtail.

 There are a number of strategies used to deal with wild oats.
 They include:

-- Delaying seeding until wild oats have emerged and controlling through cultivation or herbicide burnoff
+- Delaying seeding until wild oats have emerged and are controlled.

-- Increasing plant populations by seeding heavy in order to have a competitive crop
+- Increasing the oat seeding rate in order to have a more competitive crop.

 - Applying fertilizer in precision bands adjacent to the seedrow in order to make the crop as competitive as possible.